Planning to attend a dog-friendly festival or local event this season?

 That's the physical exercise part, but you also need to mentally exercise your dog before you arrive.
 Practice recall, lying down on command, leave it.
 Ensuring your dog has at least the most basic obedience skills, and a good recall helps you maintain some control even when accidental off-leash moments happen.
 Your dog should respond to either “Stop” or “No”.

-At the Active Pet Rehabilitation stand we have balance challenges for all levels of canine ability, to get the brain working, and a place for a rest for tired or stressed pets.
+Keep an eye open for balance challenges along the route, for all levels of canine ability, to get your pup’s brain working, and a place to chill, for tired or stressed pets.

 Be on alert with kids